georgysavva/scany/README.md

 Go favors simplicity, and it's pretty common to work with a database via driver directly without any ORM.
 It provides great control and efficiency in your queries, but here is a problem: you need to manually iterate over database rows and scan data from all columns into a corresponding destination.
-It can be error prone, verbose and just tedious.
+It can be error-prone, verbose, and just tedious.
 Scany aims to solve this problem, it allows developers to scan complex data from a database into Go structs and other composite types with just one function call and don't bother with rows iteration.